 The JNJ stock dividend yield isn’t too bad.
 But regular readers know I prefer buying stocks with dividend yields between 3-5%.

 Maybe a high JNJ dividend growth rate can make up for the low dividend yield.
-Let’s check what JNJ stock dividend growth looks like.
+We will get to the dividend growth rate in just a moment.

 |1 Year||3 Years||5 Years||7 Years|

-JNJ stock dividend growth is not spectacular.
+The JNJ dividend growth rate is not spectacular.
 But judging from the chart above, it has certainly been steady and predictable.

 JNJ crossed the $80 billion revenue mark for the first time in 2018.
 This is an amazingly large and complex global business.
 But growth can be narrowed down to a couple of foundational concepts.